Looking for creative ways to tell the story of Esther to kids?

-Compared to other Esther musicals, this musical is more accurate with what the Bible says.
-Also, the actors portrayed their characters with maturity.
+Compared to other Esther musicals, this one is more precise about what the Bible says.
+Also, the actors portray their characters with maturity.

 This musical is performed by the children of Christ United Methodist Church.

 Dialogues delivered by kids.
-Songs sung by kids, too.
+Songs sung by kids too.
+Interesting, isn’t it?

-Yes, they move and sing too young for their roles.
-But their props and costumes will make you forget they’re actually children.
+They move and sing too young for their roles but their props and costumes will make you forget they’re actually children.

 See for yourself by watching this!

 This play is co-written by Henry Gainey and Amber Gainey Meade.
-It is performed at the Calvary Chapel of Costa Mesa, California.
+It is performed at the Calvary Chapel in Costa Mesa, California.

-Like the second musical we featured earlier, this one also seeks to be as accurate to the Bible as possible.
+Like our second featured musical, this one also seeks to be as accurate to the Bible as possible.
 True enough, it is.

-But unlike the third one we mentioned, this drama is played by an adult cast.
+But unlike the third one, this drama is played by an adult cast.
 So, you can expect mature singing and acting.

 Aside from this, the setup looks realistic.
-The clothes the actors wear are made of premium fabric.
+The actors’ dresses and costumes are made of premium fabric.
 You can also see from the props and backdrops that everything is thoroughly constructed.

 What is it?

-Every participant’s goal is to be the first to complete the list or get the most items on that list.
+Every participant’s goal is to be the first to complete the list or at least get the most number of items.

 How should you do it?

-- List some items found in the story of Esther.
-These are some examples:
+- List some items found in the story of Esther such as the following:

 - Cups for feasting

-- Let your kids search for the missing items and get as many as they can.
-You can even set a time limit for a thrill.
+- Have your kids search for those items, getting as many as they can.
+You may set a time limit for some thrill.

 - As the timer stops, gather everyone.
-Give a reward to the one who gets the most number of items.
+Reward the one who gets the most number of items.

-- Sit down with them to tell the story of Esther.
+- As they settle down, begin telling them the story of Esther.

 Who says interviews are not fun?

-Then, prepare some questions for the interviewers to ask the queen.
+Then, prepare some questions for the interviewers to ask her.
 But, they can also ask any questions they think on the spot.

 Here are some questions to give you an idea: